BDC Hamburger Icon

 • Market research

-Before you start writing your proposal
+What to do before you start writing your business proposal

 1. Do your research.